Flowtally

 What is the difference between GS1-128 and Code 128?

-Code 128 is the underlying symbology, the pattern of bars that encodes full ASCII data.
-GS1-128 is a stricter application of it: the data inside must follow the GS1 system of Application Identifiers, each a short numeric prefix that says what the next field means, such as (01) for the item number or (00) for the pallet's SSCC.
-Every GS1-128 barcode is a Code 128 barcode, but not the other way around.
+Code 128 is the underlying symbology, the pattern of bars.
+GS1-128 is a stricter application of it: the data must follow the GS1 system of Application Identifiers, short numeric prefixes such as (01) for the item number or (00) for the pallet's SSCC.
+Every GS1-128 barcode is a Code 128 barcode, not the other way around.

 What is an SSCC and why does it matter at receiving?

-The Serial Shipping Container Code is an 18-digit number that identifies one specific logistics unit, usually a pallet, the way a license plate identifies one vehicle.
-When the sender transmits an advance ship notice, the SSCC ties the physical pallet at your door to the shipment data already in your ERP or WMS, which is what makes scan-and-receive possible.
+The Serial Shipping Container Code is an 18-digit number that identifies one logistics unit, usually a pallet, the way a license plate identifies one vehicle.
+It ties the physical pallet at your door to the advance ship notice already in your ERP or WMS, which is what makes scan-and-receive possible.

 What do receiving teams actually check on a pallet label?